 Migration problems can be reduced by eliminating all sources of moisture around the home such as leaking faucets.
 Windows and other entrances should be sealed.
 Drying dusts such as diatomaceous earth, baby powder or baking powder sprinkled around the perimeter of the home will probably be an effective barrier to further block movement indoors.
 Soap or detergent sprays can kill springtails on contact.
-There are no insecticides with residual action that provide extended control, so none are recommended.
-Try luring the springtails from the home by providing an alternate source of moisture some distance away.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!